dschonholtz/ValueInvestorsClub/README.md

 # Results

 For a full breakdown of calculated results see the top level pricing.ipynb.
-It adds the pricing data to the SQLDB via SQLAlchemy, then does various forms of analysis on it, some of that analysis is discussed here.
+It adds the pricing data to the SQL db via SQLAlchemy, then does various forms of analysis on it, some of that analysis is discussed here.

-To understand the data, you must understand the ValueInvestorsClub segments their investment ideas into several trackable buckets.
-Country of origin, short vs long, and contest winners.
+To understand the data, you must understand how the ValueInvestorsClub segments their investment ideas into several trackable buckets, country of origin, short vs long, and contest winners.
 Where each idea represents a given tradable equity somewhere in the global market.
-Shorts are ideas where the thesis states the companies stock is expected to go down, and longs expect the company to go up.
-Contest winners are winners of the ValueInvestorClubs monthly contest of what is decided to be the best idea of the week.
-This is decided based on the estimated merit of the idea.
+Shorts are ideas where the thesis states the companies stock is expected to go down, and longs expect the company to go up normally on a basic of company value.
+Contest winners are winners of the ValueInvestorClubs weekly contest.
+This is decided based on the estimated merit, quality, and thoroughness of the investment pitch.

 Some basic stats, I scraped a total of 13656 ideas.
 Of those, I found matching US companies historical pricing data for 2370.
 This is because the majority of the ideas pitched are international.